gregorypost89/ForexModules/README.md

       and as we can see, even the experts don't have an exact reason as to why this particular situation occurred.

+    *Modules should include a calendar of events where appropriate to account for outliers and detail the degree of influence and action taken.*

+ - Risk Management is essential in this trading structure.
+It determines position size when entering trades, and includes safety measures to exit that trade if certain conditions occur.

+   A stop loss is always put into place when entering a trade.
+This always
+    starts off at (ATR * 1.5).
+If the position in the trade reaches a certain level in the direction of that trade (ATR * 1), we move that stop loss to **break
+      even**, which is the position where we originally entered the trade.

+      **Example:**  I enter a long AUD/JPY at 78.100 pips.
+The ATR that day is .300

+      Take profit = (78.100 + (.300 * 1.5 )) (78.100 + )